End-to-end performance of quantum-accelerated large-scale linear algebra workflows: Conclusions and Outlook

 In this study, we have demonstrated the efficacy of the Iterative-QAOA quantum algorithm in solving the graph partitioning problems that underpin large, sparse matrix solutions in FEA solvers like LS-DYNA.
 By utilizing a non-variational approach, we have established a highly scalable methodology that remains resilient against the common limitations of traditional variational quantum algorithms, such as barren plateaus in classical parameter optimization, the need for excessive circuit executions, and the inherent uncertainty in quantum ansatz definition.
 By integrating this algorithm into a production-level, hybrid quantum-classical workflow, we have shown that quantum acceleration is a viable path for accelerating the solution of complex linear systems across diverse domains.

 Our experimental results, which utilized both IonQ Forte QPUs and Matrix Product State (MPS) simulations on NVIDIA A100/H100 GPUs via the NVIDIA CUDA-Q/cuTensorNet libraries, pushed the boundaries of our integrated quantum-classical pipeline to 150 qubits.
-This rigorous testing showed that Iterative-QAOA consistently identifies high-quality separators for the Nested Dissection algorithm, directly resulting in up to a 15\% improvement in total wall-clock time (WCT) for major FEA models, including the JetEngine and Drill problems compared to the classical heuristic within LS-DYNA.
+This rigorous testing showed that Iterative-QAOA consistently identifies high-quality separators for the Nested Dissection algorithm, directly resulting in up to a 14.6\% improvement in total wall-clock time (WCT) for the Drill model and 13.8\% for the JetEngine model relative to the classical heuristic within LS-DYNA.
 Despite the introduction of noise at large graph sizes due to fixed bond dimensions in MPS simulations, we observed a persistent trend: as the number of graph nodes increases, so does the efficiency of the FEA simulation.
 This provides strong evidence that further performance gains are possible as quantum hardware continues to scale in fidelity and capacity.

 Crucially, this research has identified specific classes of FEA problems, such as vibrational and transient analysis, that are exceptionally amenable to quantum enhancement.
 By offloading a single graph partitioning step to the quantum computer during the reordering process, the resulting matrix configuration can be utilized across many subsequent classical FEA solver iterations.
 This allows the quantum execution time to be effectively amortized over the entire FEA simulation.
-For example, in a large-scale transient evolution analysis of a JetEngine model—which can require seven days of compute—our 15\% improvement translates to a full day of saved execution time.
+For example, in a large-scale transient evolution analysis of a Drill model, which can require seven days of compute, our 14.6\% improvement translates to a full day of saved execution time.
 Furthermore, our data indicates that complex, non-symmetric geometries, where classical heuristics often struggle, offer the greatest potential for quantum-driven reordering to provide a superior impact on total WCT.

 Looking ahead, future work will focus on investigating a broader array of industrial use cases across different domains to further isolate the problem classes most receptive to quantum acceleration.
 Leading solvers such as Ansys Fluent, HFSS, CFX, COMSOL Multiphysics, and Dassault’s Abaqus all face the fundamental challenge of processing massive physical models with extreme speed and accuracy.
 Since these platforms rely on the solution of large, sparse linear systems on large scale compute clusters, integrating our quantum-classical approach into this pipeline represents a promising path toward delivering superior performance and substantial gains not only in time-to-solution but also in reduced execution costs and lower energy consumption for large-scale industrial simulations.